StevenBlack/vocab/million-dollar-words.md

 ### dystopia
 The opposite of a Utopia; a place where everything goes wrong.
-Say it DISS-TOH- PEE-AH.

 ### e pluribus Unum